barwein/NC_for_IV/README.md

 The data analyses, or applications, can run in a feasible runtime on a personal compute (~1 hour).
 The simulation study is more intensive and can take more than 24 hours to run it.

-To obtain all the results run the `main.R' file.
+To obtain all the results run the *main.R* file.
+The code will replicate all the output files (csv, figures, and tables).